MaramNaqeeb/Mastering_JavaScript_in_20_Days/Day7.md

-# Functions, Callbacks & Closure
+# Functions & Callbacks
 In this file, I will clarify how functions in JavaScript work and how to make them reusable.
 Also, I will explain callback functions and how they collaborate with the higher order function.
 In addition, I will explain a new function format called arrow function.
-Finally, I will deeply illustrate closure in JavaScript.

 ## Functions
 A Function: is  code we save or define that can be run/executed later when we call it.